jenkinsci/golang-plugin/README.md

 Installs the Go programming language tools on a Jenkins build machine during a build.

-For the selected Go version, the correct package for the build machine's operating system, version and CPU architecture is automatically selected.
+For the selected Go version, the correct package is downloaded and installed, based on the build machine's operating system, version and CPU architecture.

 Once installed, the `GOROOT` and `PATH` are set appropriately, so that `go` and the other tools are available during a build.